mdtanker/research_repo_template/README.md

 Steps:
 1) Initiate your repository:
-    - On this [template's page](https://github.com/mdtanker/research_repo_template), click the `Use this template` button to `Create a new repository`.
+    - on this [template's page](https://github.com/mdtanker/research_repo_template), click the `Use this template` button to `Create a new repository`.
     - choose a project name
         - for simplicity, this name will be used for all of the follow: the folder name that holds this repository as well as the code folder under `src/`, and the repository name on GitHub.
 The best choice is a lowercase word with no spaces or punctuation, but if necessary capitalization and underscores can be included.
     - choose if you want the repository in your personal account or in one of your organization's accounts.
     - add a 1 sentence description of the project.
     - choose public or private.
 This can be changed later, but to be published on Zenodo, it needs to be public.
     - create the repository
+    - update any repository settings, below are my recommended settings:
+        - enable discussions
+        - only allow squash merging (disable the other options)
+        - always suggest updating pull request branches
+        - automatically delete head branches
+        - protect the main branch so any changes to it need to be made through a Pull Request.
+            - go to the repository's `Settings`, `Branches`, `Add branch ruleset`.
+Name it "protected_main", make the `Enforecement status` Active, include the Default branch as the target, and check the following `Rules`: `Restrict deletion`, `Require a pull request before merging`, only allow `Squash` as a merge method, and `Block force pushes`.
 2) Update this template:
-    - clone your repository to your computer with `git clone <url of the github repo>`.
+    - clone your repository to your computer with `git clone <url of the github repo>`; if you create the repository on an organization's GitHub instead of your personal one, first fork the repository before you clone it.
     - change all instances of `projectname` in this repository with your chosen name.
-(If use a program like VSCode use a `search and replace` function (i.e. `ctrl+f`)).
+(If use a program like VSCode use a `search and replace` function (i.e. `ctrl+f`)), there should be ~50 instances of `projectname`.
         - this includes the folder name of `src/projectname/`
     - add your name to Line 9 of `pyproject.toml`
-    - replace `organizationname/projectname` with your GitHub organization (or personal) account name and projectname on lines 50-52 of `pyproject.toml`
+    - replace all instances of `organizationname` with your GitHu organization (or personal) account name, whichever is going to host the repository.
-    - update `pyproject.yml` with a description (1 sentence) and keywords ()
+    - update `pyproject.yml` with a description (1 sentence) and keywords.
-    - add a description of your project at the bottom of this README.
+    - add a description of your project here in the README.
     - at this point, it might be good to make your initial commit to your repository with the following git commands:
         ```bash
         git checkout -b new-branch